2 X Macro Goodness

-UpDate: The Loawa 100mm lens is now available in several camera mounts including the native Z mount for Nikon/ The Z mount version allows direct mounting to your Z camera without an adapter.
+UpDate: The Laowa 100mm lens is now available in several camera mounts including the native Z mount for Nikon/ The Z mount version allows direct mounting to your Z camera without an adapter.
 I bought Mine prior to the availability of the updated mount supporting the Nikon Z camera.

 Bottom Line: This is a fantastic "manual" focus macro lens and optically equal or superior to top brand macro lenses.
-I use focus peaking to assist in focusing + I also use focus stacking if the subject stands still long enough when at the higher magnification 1.5 - 2x.
+I use focus peaking to assist with manual focusing + I also use focus stacking if the subject stands still long enough when at the higher magnification 1.5 - 2x.
 If you understand the challenges of a manual focus lens then I can highly recommend this lens to any seasoned Macro Photographer.

 Please Note To fully enjoy the lens on a Nikon Z - Go into your camera Menu and set up the lens as a non-CPU lens.

 The arrival of this lens at the beginning of summer is perfect timing for outdoor Macro Photography and I am enjoying using this well-made lens.
-All images posted here were taken with the Loawa 100mm Macro lens and a Nikon Z7 camera.
+All images posted here were taken with the Laowa 100mm Macro lens and a Nikon Z7 camera.
 None of the images show the true capability, as these were mostly taken handheld.
-Below is a summary of what the lens is comprised of and it's technical specifications.
+Below is a summary of what the lens is comprised of and its technical specifications.

 Compatibility with Nikon FTZ: The FTZ adapter and the Laowa 100mm lens works well together but does not support exposure readout in the EVF/LCD, meaning that you can not use the command dial on the camera to set an aperture and if you manually turn the aperture the setting does not show in the EVF.
 This does not appear to impact using the lens or TTL flash photography as I was able to get proper exposures using flash, the camera knows what aperture is set and acts accordingly.
 Additionally, the EXIF data was available in post-processing.